Multiplicative Ramanujan coefficients of null-function

-The multiplicative Ramanujan coefficient $G_R(q)=1/q$ considered in the Introduction is an example of a normal multiplicative function, while the function $G_H(q)=1/\varphi(q)$ of Hardy is sporadic, as $\corsivoF(G_H)=\{2\}$ and $\corsivoF_0(G_H)=\emptyset$.
+The multiplicative Ramanujan coefficient $G_R(q)=1/q$ considered in the Introduction is an example of a normal function, while the function $G_H(q)=1/\varphi(q)$ of Hardy is sporadic, as $\corsivoF(G_H)=\{2\}$ and $\corsivoF_0(G_H)=\emptyset$.
 We will give many more examples of normal and sporadic $G\inzero$ using analytic methods in section 5.
 We shall demonstrate that the examples of Ramanujan and Hardy are not isolated; in a suitable sense, the main feature that makes them belong to the $\0$-cloud is their asymptotic rate of decay to zero along the primes: $G_R(p),G_H(p)\sim 1/p$.
 We refer to Proposition 1 in section 5 for a precise statement.

 An example of exotic $G\inzero$ is given in [C3], and in section 6 we will provide several more examples.
-The most elementary one is the indicator function of the powers of 2, i.e. the multiplicative function $G_{2}(q)$ which is equal to $1$ if $q=2^k$ for some $k\in\N$, and is zero otherwise.
-With a generalization of the concept of exotic multiplicative functions, we are also able in section 6.2 to produce for the first time some examples (in fact, a very large class) of Ramanujan expansions of $\0$ whose Ramanujan coefficients are not multiplicative.
+The most elementary one is the indicator function of the powers of 2, i.e. the multiplicative function $G_{2}(q)$ which is $1$ if $q=2^k$ for some $k\in\N_0$, and is $0$ otherwise (compare Remark 2, $\S6$).
+With a generalization of the concept of exotic functions, we are also able in section 6.2 to produce for the first time some examples (in fact, a very large class) of Ramanujan expansions of $\0$ whose Ramanujan coefficients are not multiplicative.

 Many of the Ramanujan coefficients in the exotic class, including the example $G_{2}$, give rise to absolutely convergent expansions of $\0$ (sometimes even Ramanujan series with finitely many nonzero terms).
-However we argue in section 6.1 that there exist exotic Ramanujan coefficients whose associated Ramanujan expansion does not converge absolutely to zero.
+However, we argue in section 6.1 that there exist exotic Ramanujan coefficients whose associated Ramanujan expansion does not converge absolutely to zero.
 We investigate in more detail the issue of absolute convergence in $\S7$.

-The proof of the theorem above will be given in section 4, after having established some elementary technical lemmas in section 3.
+The proof of the theorem above will be given in section 4, after having established some elementary technical lemmas in next section 3.

-In a forthcoming paper we'll discuss the hypotheses of convergence in our classification theorem, in relation with a general problem of summability of multiplicative functions supported over the squarefree numbers, when coprimality conditions are imposed.
+In a forthcoming paper, we'll discuss the hypotheses of convergence in our classification theorem, in relation with a general problem of summability of multiplicative functions supported over the squarefree numbers, when coprimality conditions are imposed.

 {\bf 3.
 Lemmata}